khchenTW/Sound-WCDFP/README.md

 ## Overview of the corresponding functions

-The following tables describe the mapping between content of our paper and the source code in this repository.
+The following table describes the mapping between content and the source code in this repository.

 On Paper | Source code
 --- | ---